sztrzask/maklipsa.github.io/_posts/2017-03-28-Want-unlimited-scale-and-performanceThis-is-where-to-start.md

 ### Architecture

 Redis show that simplicity is speed.
-It runs on one thread and hosts one database.
-To run multiple databases, run multiple Redis servers.
-Another important thing to note is that it is mainly an in-memory store with [*optional* persistence](https://redis.io/topics/persistence){:target="_blank"}:
+Important thing to note is that it is mainly an in-memory store with [*optional* persistence](https://redis.io/topics/persistence){:target="_blank"}:

 - point in time snapshot
 - **A**ppend **O**nly **F**ile with async writes